YoussefMohamedym3/folder-report-script/README.md

 It's designed for developers, students, and professionals who need to share a project's structure and all its code in one easy-to-read file.
 It creates a file that includes:

 - A complete directory tree, just like the `tree` command (including hidden dotfiles).
-- The full text content of every single file, printed one after another.
+- The full text content of every single file, printed one after another. **PDF text is automatically extracted!** 📄➡️💬

 This is extremely useful for: